yxni98/EMNLP_2022/_pages/venue.md

 **Emirates Palace**

 Located in the heart of Abu Dhabi, Emirates Palace is one of the capital's most well-known landmarks.
-It is known for its enchanting Arabesque style, award-winning five-star hospitality and wonderfully unique and authentic local experiences.
+It is known for its enchanting Arabesque style, award-winning five-star hospitality, and wonderfully unique and authentic local experiences.
 Directions can be found [here](https://www.google.ae/maps/dir/Current+Location/Emirate%20Palace,Abu%20Dhabi/@24.461644,54.317283).

 ![]({{ site.baseurl }}/assets/images/abu_dhabi/ep2.jpeg)

 **Louvre Abu Dhabi**

 The iconic Louvre Abu Dhabi is the first universal museum in the Arab World, translating and fostering the spirit of openness between cultures.
-As one of the premier cultural institutions located in the heart of the Saadiyat Cultural District on [Saadiyat Island](https://visitabudhabi.ae/en/where-to-go/islands/saadiyat-island), this art-lovers’ dream displays works of historical, cultural and sociological significance, from ancient times to the contemporary era.
+As one of the premier cultural institutions located in the heart of the Saadiyat Cultural District on [Saadiyat Island](https://visitabudhabi.ae/en/where-to-go/islands/saadiyat-island), this art-lovers' dream displays works of historical, cultural, and sociological significance, from ancient times to the contemporary era.
 Directions can be found [here](https://www.google.ae/maps/dir/Current+Location/Louvre%20Abu%20Dhabi,Abu%20Dhabi/@24.533698,54.398137).

 ![]({{ site.baseurl }}/assets/images/abu_dhabi/louvre_1.jpeg)

 **Sheikh Zayed Grand Mosque**

 The impressive and inspiring Sheikh Zayed Grand Mosque is one of the world’s largest mosques and the only one that captures the unique interactions between Islam and other world cultures.
 Sheikh Zayed bin Sultan Al Nahyan, the Founder of the UAE, had a very specific vision for this mosque: to incorporate architectural styles from different Muslim civilizations and celebrate cultural diversity by creating a haven that is truly welcoming and inspirational in its foundation.
-The mosque’s architects were British, Italian and Emirati, with design ideas borrowed from parts of Turkey, Morocco, Pakistan and Egypt, among other Islamic countries.
+The mosque’s architects were British, Italian, and Emirati, with design ideas borrowed from parts of Turkey, Morocco, Pakistan, and Egypt, among other Islamic countries.
 Directions can be found [here](https://www.google.ae/maps/dir/Current+Location/Sheikh%20Zayed%20Grand%20Mosque,Abu%20Dhabi/@24.412837,54.474976).

 ![]({{ site.baseurl }}/assets/images/abu_dhabi/mosque_1.jpeg)